viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 ### Access management

 **TODO**
-- Describe the distributed data acces model and DACs
+- Describe the distributed data access model and DACs
 - Describe benefits/use of DUO, Crypt4GH, Passports, and Visas

 ## Standards